-- Click on ‘PING’ tab at the top and enter the IP address of brother machine in appropriate field.
+- Click on the ‘PING’ tab at the top and enter the IP address of the brother machine in the appropriate field.

 - Click on ‘Send only _ pings’ radio button and make sure the value in the box is 4.

-- If you receive reply from printer’s IP address, it indicates communication between computer and printer.
+- If you receive a reply from the printer’s IP address, it indicates communication between the computer and the printer.

 - Close the window.

-- If you don’t receive reply, there is communication issue and you need to troubleshoot it.
+- If you don’t receive a reply, there is a communication issue and you need to troubleshoot it.